Mary Crispe1

 Edward Young, 1st Baron Kennett 2

-He was educated at Eton College, Windsor, Berkshire, England.1 He was educated between 1897 and 1901 at Trinity College, Cambridge University, Cambridge, Cambridgeshire, England.1 He graduated in 1900 with a Eton and Trin College Cambridge Bachelor of Arts (B.A.) , Master of Arts (M.A.)
-1907).3 He was barrister Inner Temple , assist ed Economist 1909–10, city ed Morning Post 1910–14, served Royal Navy Volunteer Reserve WW I (severely wounded, in 1904.3 He was admitted to Inner Temple in 1904 entitled to practice as a Barrister-at-Law.1 He was on the King's Bench Division.1 He was on the Oxford Circuit.1 He graduated from Trinity College, Cambridge University, Cambridge, Cambridgeshire, England, in 1907 with a Master of Arts (M.A.).1 He wrote the book Foreign Companies and other Corporations, published 1912.1 He gained the rank of Lieutenant in the service of the Royal Naval Volunteer Reserve.1 He was an officer of the H.M.S.
-Iron Duke in August 1914.1 He wrote the book The System of National Finance, published 1915.1 He held the office of Member of Parliament (M.P.)
-(Liberal) for Norwich between 1915 and 1923.1 He was decorated with the award of Kara George Medal (4th Class with Swords) in October 1915.1 He was decorated with the award of Obilich Medal in October 1915.1 He was an officer of the H.M.S.
-Centaur in 1916.1 He was Distinguished Service Cross (D.S.C.) in 1917.3 He fought in the First World War in 1917, on the Flemish Front. serving with Royal Naval guns.1 He was decorated with the award of Croix de Guerre.1 He was decorated with the award of Distinguished Service Cross (D.S.C.).1 He gained the rank of Lieutenant-Commander.1 He fought in the Zeebrugge Raid on 23 April 1918, serving on H.M.S.
-Vindictive, where he was severely wounded.1 He wrote the book A Muse at Sea, published 1919.1 He was decorated with the award of Companion, Distinguished Service Order (D.S.O.) in 1919.1 He fought in the Archangel Campaign, where he was commander of an armoured train.1 He held the office of Parliamentary Private Secretary between 1919 and 1921, to the President of the Board of Education.1 He wrote the book By Sea and Land, published 1920.1 He held the office of Financial Secretary of the Treasury between 1921 and 1923.1 He was invested as a Privy Counsellor (P.C.) on 21 November 1922.1 He held the office of Member of Parliament (M.P.)
-(Liberal) for Norwich between 1924 and 1929.1 He was chairman Royal Commn Indian Currency and Finance and E African Closer Union 1928, Missions to Poland 1924 and Iraq 1925 and 1930, Sec Dept Overseas Trade 1931 and Minister Health 1931–35, Br Delegate Hague Conf 1922 and League Nations Assembly 192 in 1925.3 He was British Delegate to the League of Nations Assembly between 1926 and 1928.1 He was invested as a Knight Grand Cross, Order of the British Empire (G.B.E.) in 1927.1 He held the office of Member of Parliament (M.P.)
-(Liberal) for Kent, Sevenoaks Division between 1929 and 1935.1 He held the office of Secretary of Department of Overseas Trade in 1931.1 He held the office of Minister of Health between 1931 and 1935.1 He was an Honorary Fellow in 1932 at University College London, London, England.1 He held the office of British Delegate to the League of Nations Assembly in 1932.1 He was awarded the honorary degree of Doctor of Civil Laws (D.C.L.) by Durham University, Durham, County Durham, England, in 1934.1 He was created 1st Baron Kennet, of the Dene, co.
-Wilts [U.K.] on 15 July 1935.1 He wrote the book A Bird in the Bush, published 1936.1
+He was educated at Eton College, Windsor, Berkshire, EnglandG.1 He was educated between 1897 and 1901 at Trinity College, Cambridge University, Cambridge, Cambridgeshire, EnglandG.1 He was admitted to Inner Temple in 1904 entitled to practise as a Barrister-at-Law.1 He was on the King's Bench Division.1 He was on the Oxford Circuit.1 He graduated from Trinity College, Cambridge University, Cambridge, Cambridgeshire, EnglandG, in 1907 with a Master of Arts (M.A.)1 He wrote the book Foreign Companies and other Corporations, published 1912 (ASIN: B0041IXL0S.)1 He gained the rank of Lieutenant in the Royal Naval Volunteer Reserve.1 He was an officer of the H.M.S.
+Iron Duke in August 1914.1 He wrote the book The System of National Finance, published 1915 (ASIN: 1113474742.)1 He held the office of Member of Parliament (M.P.)
+(Liberal) for Norwich between 1915 and 1923.1 He was awarded the Kara George Medal in October 1915 4th Class with Swords.1 He was awarded the Obilich Medal in October 1915.1 He was an officer of the H.M.S.
+Centaur in 1916.1 He was awarded the Distinguished Service Cross (D.S.C.) in 1917.1 He was awarded the Croix de Guerre.1 He fought in the First World War in 1917, on the Flemish Front. serving with Royal Naval guns.1 He gained the rank of Lieutenant-Commander.1 He fought in the Zeebrugge Raid on 23 April 1918, serving on H.M.S.
+Vindictive, where he was severely wounded.1 He was awarded the Distinguished Service Order (D.S.O.) in 1919.1 He fought in the Archangel Campaign, where he was commander of an armoured train.1 He wrote the book A Muse at Sea, published 1919 (ASIN: B009OAYEH2.)1 He held the office of Parliamentary Private Secretary between 1919 and 1921, to the President of the Board of Education.1 He wrote the book By Sea and Land, published 1920 (ASIN: B006DCLIIM.)1 He held the office of Financial Secretary of the Treasury between 1921 and 1923.1 He was appointed Privy Counsellor (P.C.) on 21 November 1922.1 He held the office of Member of Parliament (M.P.)
+(Liberal) for Norwich between 1924 and 1929.1 He was British Delegate to the League of Nations Assembly between 1926 and 1928.1 He was appointed Knight Grand Cross, Order of the British Empire (G.B.E.) in 1927.1 He held the office of Member of Parliament (M.P.)
+(Liberal) for Kent, Sevenoaks Division between 1929 and 1935.1 He held the office of Secretary of Department of Overseas Trade in 1931.1 He held the office of Minister of Health between 1931 and 1935.1 He was an Honorary Fellow in 1932 at University College London, London, EnglandG.1 He held the office of British Delegate to the League of Nations Assembly in 1932.1 He was awarded the honorary degree of Doctor of Civil Laws (D.C.L.) by Durham University, Durham, County Durham, EnglandG, in 1934.1 He was created 1st Baron Kennet, of the Dene, co.
+Wilts [U.K.] on 15 July 1935.1 He wrote the book A Bird in the Bush, published 1936 (ASIN: B00088IHQ8.)1

 Child of Edward Hilton Young, 1st Baron Kennet and Lady Edith Agnes Kathleen Bruce